wendellclive/nginx-letsencrypt-docker-base/README.md

 - **`CERTBOT_EMAIL`**: The email address for Let’s Encrypt to send important notifications regarding the certificates.
 This email will also be used for expiration warnings and other important updates.
 Make sure to provide a valid email address.
 - **`DOMAIN_NAME`**: The domain for which SSL/TLS certificates will be generated.
 This domain must point to the server where the container is running, as Let's Encrypt uses domain validation.

-If `CERTBOT_EMAIL` is not set, the container will serve HTTP traffic on port 80.
+If `CERTBOT_EMAIL` is not set, the container will not try to obtain an SSL certificate and only serve HTTP traffic on port 80.

 ## Configuration